AIByJohannes/elitelm/docs/NPU_GUIDE.md

 *   **Lower Latency**: Faster prompt processing, especially in "burst" mode.
 *   **Power Efficiency**: Offloads compute from the CPU, extending battery life.

-### Genie vs. Standard ONNX
+### Genie Native vs. ONNX Runtime
-EliteLM uses the **Genie** workflow (via QNN), which is distinct from running standard ONNX models:
+EliteLM now uses the **Genie Native** workflow, which differs from `onnxruntime-genai`:
-*   **Standard ONNX**: Runs operators individually; may fall back to CPU if an op isn't supported on NPU.
+*   **Genie Native**: Uses the `genie-t2t-run` executable directly.
+This offers the most direct path to the NPU hardware and often supports features or optimizations before they reach ONNX Runtime.
-*   **Genie / QNN Context**: Executes the entire model (or large subgraphs) as a pre-compiled "context binary" on the NPU.
-This minimizes overhead and maximizes hardware utilization.
+*   **Context Binaries**: Executes the entire model as a pre-compiled "context binary" on the NPU.

 ---